Q: Can I apply to both GT-Atlanta and GT-Shenzhen?

 A: Self-reporting unnecessary test scores causes a pending state (awaiting official scores) in the application system.
 Please contact Graduate Studies with the error.

 A: For admission into the program, we mainly look at your GRE/TOEFL scores, GPA, recommendation letters and personal statement; ranking certificate is not required.
-If you wish to be considered for scholarships, you must submit original, official ranking certificate to our GT-Shenzhen office in Atlanta – see Contact Us page.
+However, if you wish to be considered for scholarships, you must submit original, official ranking certificate in your application portal.

-- Q: I am an applicant to the GT-Shenzhen program.
-I made a mistake on my application (applied for the wrong term / selected the PhD program instead of the MS program / swapped my first name and last name / …).
-Whom should I contact to get the problem resolved?
+Q: I am an applicant to the GT-Shenzhen program.
+I made a mistake on my application (applied for the wrong term / selected the PhD program instead of the MS program / swapped my first name and last name / …) Who should I contact to get the problem resolved?

 A: After we have received all required information on your application, we will be able to proceed with admission decisions.
 For those applicants that we have complete information on, we will strive to make admission decisions within 6-8 weeks after all application materials (online application, recommendation letters, official TOEFL/GRE scores) are received by Georgia Tech.
 You may email informing us that your application is complete.